ibm-cloud-docs/fortigate-10g/connect-details.md

 {:download: .download}

 # Available Data Centers
-IBM offers many global data centers to connect your IBM Cloud deployment of the Fortigate Security Appliance (FSA).
+IBM© offers many global data centers to connect your IBM Cloud deployment of the Fortigate Security Appliance (FSA).
 Connections are offered at the following speeds:

 * 50 mbps
 * 100 mbps